Go kart rental risks and liabilities

 Most go kart accidents are preventable.
 By understanding the most common causes of injuries, maintaining safety standards, and enforcing track rules, track owners and operators can significantly reduce the risk of guest fatalities and costly litigation.
 Despite raceway owners’ best efforts, accidents can still happen.

 A vital, often overlooked, safety step is to review insurance coverage.
 Despite the best of intentions, go kart accidents happen frequently, and your company can be caught in the crosshairs of a costly lawsuit without proper coverage.
 McGowan Allied Specialty Insurance has over 35 years of experience servicing the amusement and entertainment sector with our highly customizable specialty insurance products.
 Our priority is to help our clients meet their goals through outstanding customer service and unparalleled support.

-Contact us today for more information about our comprehensive amusement and entertainment insurance coverage options.
+Contact us today at 727-353-6230 for more information about our comprehensive amusement and entertainment insurance coverage options.